nicolay-r/RuSentRel-Leaderboard/README.md

 ![](https://img.shields.io/badge/Python-3.6-brightgreen.svg)

-Source code exported from AREkit-0.21.1 library and yields of:
+Source code exported from [AREkit-0.21.0 library](https://github.com/nicolay-r/AREkit/tree/0.21.0-rc) and yields of:
 * [Evaluation](evaluation) directory for details of the evaluator implementation and the related dependencies;
 * [Test](test) directory, which includes test scripts that allow applying evaluator for the archived [results](test/data).